• 12-year-old female

 • Risser 1

-Exercise program compliance eventually proved to be a challenge for this active girl.
+Schroth exercise program compliance eventually proved to be a challenge for this active girl.
 An interim x-ray (not shown) demonstrated more substantial improvement than her last x-ray posted here.
 Unfortunately, she lost a bit of her improvement along the way but considering her somewhat late start (more than 6 months after menarche occurred), she did very well with treatment.
-The x-ray on right shows thoracic Cobb angles reduced by 7º overall at skeletal maturity (according to a bone age x-ray taken on the same day).
+The x-ray on the right shows thoracic Cobb angles reduced by 7º overall at skeletal maturity (according to a bone age x-ray taken on the same day).

 What Scoliosis 3DC® Patients Are Saying